What is an Administrator?

 - keep a complete record of income and expenses and of any significant dealings with the estate

-- provide an annual report and statement of accounts to the Board
+- provide an annual report and statement of accounts to the Tribunal

-- seek advice and direction from the Board where appropriate
+- seek advice and direction from the Tribunal where appropriate

 Choosing an Administrator

-Administrators are appointed by the Guardianship and Administration Board.
+Administrators are appointed by the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal.
 An administrator may be an individual, such as a relative, friend, solicitor or accountant, or an organisation, such as the Public Trustee or a private trustee company.

-The Board prefers to appoint an administrator who is:
+The Tribunal prefers to appoint an administrator who is: